Ujjawal-Kantt/Portfolio-main/README.md

-gggggggggggThis project was built using these technologies.
+ggggggggggThis project was built using these technologies.

 - React.js
 - Node.js